 Next, split your contact list in half (group A and group B).
 Send one version to each group.
 Then, measure the performance results.

-The results help you determine what works better with your audience.
-Since you’re only changing one variable between the two emails, you’ll be able to understand which variable attributes to better performance.
-Then moving forward, use the winning variable to generate stronger engagement from your list.
+The results help you determine what techniques work better with your audience.
+Since you’re only changing one variable between the two emails, you’ll be able to understand which variable contributes to better performance.
+Then moving forward, apply the winning variable to generate stronger engagement from your list.

-To help you narrow down the playing field, we’ve compiled 17 email A/B testing ideas to incorporate into your email marketing strategy.
+To help narrow the playing field, we’ve compiled 21 email A/B testing ideas to incorporate into your email marketing strategy.

 A subject line is the first (and possibly only) content your audience sees, so you need to grab their attention immediately.
-If your subject line doesn’t entice readers, you won’t even see a high open rate in the first place.
+If your subject line doesn’t entice readers, you won't see a high open-rate.